JPMG2/Cronos/.junie/guidelines.md

   them.
 - Generate code that prevents N+1 query problems by using eager loading.
 - Use Laravel's query builder for very complex database operations.
+- **Eloquent Attribute Methods**: All attribute methods (mutators, accessors, casts) must be `protected` or `public`, never `private`.
+Laravel's Eloquent uses reflection to access these methods and cannot access private methods.

 ### Model Creation